Graduate Record Examinations: MBA

-GRE score can be used for MBA programs in some schools.
+GRE score can be used for taking admission in MBA in foreign colleges.

 The GMAT (Graduate Management Admission Test) is a computer-adaptive standardized test in mathematics and the English language for measuring aptitude to succeed academically in graduate business studies.

 Business schools commonly use the test as one of many selection criteria for admission into an MBA program.
 Starting in 2009, many business schools began accepting the GRE in lieu of a GMAT score.
 Policies varied widely for several years.
 However, as of the 2014–2015 admissions season, most business schools accept both tests equally.
 Either a GMAT score or a GRE score can be submitted for an application to an MBA program.
 Business schools also accept either score for their other (non-MBA) Masters and Ph.D. programs.

 The primary issue on which business school test acceptance policies vary is in how old a GRE or GMAT score can be before it is no longer accepted.
 The standard is that scores cannot be more than 5 years old (e.g., Wharton, MIT Sloan, Columbia Business School).

 Intellectual clubs

-Some GRE scores (usually pre-2002 ones) are accepted as qualifying evidence to intellectual clubs such as Intertel, Mensa and the Triple Nine Society, the minimum passing score depending on the selectivity of the society and the time period when the test was taken.
-Intertel accepts scores in the 99th percentile obtained after 2011, while Mensa and TNS do not accept any score post-September 2001.
+High GRE scores are accepted as qualifying evidence to some intellectual clubs such as Intertel and the Triple Nine Society, the minimum passing score depending on the selectivity of the society and the time period when the test was taken.
+Intertel accepts scores in the 99th percentile obtained after 2011.
+Mensa does not accept any score post-September 2001.